Council revisits Low Street purchase

-NEWBURYPORT — The City Council got another good look at possibly purchasing the former Massachusetts National Guard building at 57 Low St. during a joint Committee of Budget and Finance meeting Thursday night.
+NEWBURYPORT — The City Council got another good look at possibly purchasing the former Massachusetts National Guard building at 57 Low St. at a joint Committee on Budget & Finance meeting Thursday night.

-The council voted 6-5 against purchasing 57 Low St., in February, and the Division of Capital Asset Management and Maintenance has given the city until Jan.
+In February, the council voted 6-5 against purchasing 57 Low St. and the state Division of Capital Asset Management and Maintenance has given the city until Jan.
 31 to close on the site.

 But a late October inspection of the former Brown School’s heating system has pushed Newburyport Youth Services out of the building and into numerous other locations.

-According to NYS Director Andrea Egmont, the department will need to find new office space after Jan.
+Youth Services Director Andrea Egmont said her department will need to find new office space after Jan.
 1, and the city will also need to find a permanent home for the department and its youth center.

 The City Council has returned to looking at a potential Low Street purchase for $220,000 in free cash.

-A representative from environmental consulting agency Credere Associates presented recent findings at the 57 Low St. property, as well as the former Brown School Thursday night.
+A representative from environmental consulting agency Credere Associates presented recent findings on the Low Street property, as well as the former Brown School, on Thursday night.

 Egmont voiced her interest in moving to 57 Low St.